 Last visit: May 2008.

-You may come to Granada with a sole aim of exploring its incomparable jewel of a castle, Alhambra, and that is perfectly fine.
+You may come to Granada with the sole aim of exploring its incomparable jewel of a castle, Alhambra, and that is perfectly fine.
 If you choose to stay for a while, however, you will discover Moorish heritage aplenty and a city that is fun to explore on its own merits.

 Alhambra and Generalife